erlfas/BookAShipmentLambda/README.md

 # BookAShipmentLambda

-GET endpoint for the BookAShipment1 project.
+POST endpoint for the BookAShipment1 project.

 An AWS Lambda function.